 In any case, pulse scheduling requires an intimate two-way conversation between the planning and scheduling tasks.
 In agencies where the drivers’ union is legally entitled to sign off on scheduled running times, they have to be involved as well, because a disagreement over 4 minutes of running time can determine whether the whole structure works or fails.

-Transit agencies that are not set up to have this conversation, or that locate planning and scheduling too far apart organizationally, become structurally incapable of noticing and exploiting pulse opportunities.
-In other cases, pulses may simply not be the prevailing habit, and there may be nobody around who is in the position to suggest them.
+Transit agencies that are not set up to have this conversation.
+They locate planning and scheduling too far apart organizationally and become structurally incapable of noticing and exploiting pulse opportunities.
+In other cases, pulses may simply not be the prevailing habit; there may be nobody around who is in the position to suggest them.

 The organizational challenge presented by pulsing is, to me, a positive feature of the concept.
 Better integration of planning, scheduling, and operations management has many benefits, and if the pulse challenge helps motivate an agency to get there, so much the better.